puppetlabs/puppet-docs/source/learning/definedtypes.markdown

 Take a minute to make a few more defined types, just to get used to modeling repeatable groups of resources.

-* Try wrapping a `user` resource in a `human::user` type that automatically grabs that person's .bashrc file from your `site` module and manages one or more `ssh_authorized_key` resources for their account.
+* Try wrapping a `user` resource in a `human::user` type that manages that person's .bashrc file and manages one or more `ssh_authorized_key` resources for their account.
 * If you're familiar with git, take a stab at writing a `git::repo` type that can clone from a repository on the network (and maybe even keep the working copy up-to-date on a specific branch!).
 This'll be harder --- you'll probably have to make a `git` class to make sure git is available, and you'll have to use at least one `file` (`ensure => directory`) and at least one `exec` resource.
+Keep in mind that execs can be tricky, since you need to make sure they only run when necessary.

 One Last Tip
 -----